 6 Quizzes & 1 Final Exam

-This course explores the fundamentals of sound, beginning with the physics of sound waves, their frequency and amplitude, and how they interact with space, followed by an in-depth look at the human ear’s auditory transduction process.
+On-Demand This course explores the fundamentals of sound, beginning with the physics of sound waves, their frequency and amplitude, and how they interact with space, followed by an in-depth look at the human ear’s auditory transduction process.
 It further delves into psychoacoustics, sound level measurement, room acoustics, and outdoor sound behavior, equipping learners with essential knowledge for recording engineering by understanding sound perception, measurement, and environmental impacts.

 This module introduces acoustics as the study of sound, explaining how sound waves are variations in air pressure caused by vibrations, measured by frequency (pitch) and amplitude (volume).
 It covers the frequency ranges for human hearing, how pitch relates to musical notes, and how amplitude dissipates over distance, providing foundational knowledge for quality sound recording.